zriyansh/signoz.io/blog/2022-06-29-opentelemetry-apm.md

 SigNoz is a full-stack open source APM built natively to support OpenTelemetry.
 At SigNoz, we believe that OpenTelemetry is going to be the world standard for instrumenting cloud-native applications.

-SigNoz supports OpenTelemetry semantic conventions and provides visualization for all three distinct types of signals(log management is under active development) supported by OpenTelemetry.
+SigNoz supports OpenTelemetry semantic conventions and provides visualization for all three distinct types of signals supported by OpenTelemetry.

 The steps to send telemetry data to SigNoz involves: